NoSugarCoffee/leetcode/README.md

-## Leetcode
+## LeetCode

-This repo is leetcode solutions writing in java.
+LeetCode solutions writing in java.
 Rendered by hugo / github pages.

-you can visit [here](https://nosugarcoffee.github.io/leetcode) for reading
+You can visit [here](https://nosugarcoffee.github.io/leetcode) for reading